 Western Atlas Resources Inc. (the "Company") is a company domiciled in Canada.
 The address of the Company's registered office is Suite 1700, Park Place, 666 Burrard Street, Vancouver, BC, Canada V6C 2X8.
-The Company has one wholly owned subsidiary, Western Atlas (Nunavut) Holding Corp, which in turn has one wholly owned subsidiary, 5530 Nunavut Inc., both of which are domiciled in Canada.
+The Company has one wholly owned subsidiary, Western Atlas (Nunavut) Holding Corp., which in turn has one wholly owned subsidiary, 5530 Nunavut Inc., both of which are domiciled in Canada.

-On June 15, 2018, Western Atlas Resources, the private company (herein "Western Atlas PrivateCo."
-Or "PrivateCo."), completed a share exchange with Pacific Topaz Resources Ltd, a company incorporated under the British Columbia Corporations Act.
+On June 15, 2018, Pacific Topaz Resources Ltd., a public company incorporated under the British Columbia Corporations Act completed a share exchange with Western Atlas Resources, the private company (herein "Western Atlas PrivateCo." or "PrivateCo.").
 For accounting purposes this transaction has been treated as a reverse takeover ("RTO").
-Upon closing of the RTO Pacific Topaz Resources Ltd. changed its name to Western Atlas Resources Inc. These financial statements are presented as a continuation of Western Atlas Resources Inc., the private company, in which its assets and liabilities and operations are included in the consolidated financial statements at their historical carrying value.
-Additional information relating to this transaction is in note 6.
+Upon closing of the RTO, Pacific Topaz Resources Ltd. changed its name to Western Atlas Resources Inc. These financial statements are presented as a continuation of Western Atlas Resources Inc., the private company, in which its assets and liabilities and operations are included in the consolidated financial statements at their historical carrying value.
+Additional information relating to this transaction is in note 11.